-A.6.5.2 Diameter client-IF-02 < Peer>
+B.6.5.2 Diameter Server-IF-02 <Peer>

-The peer interface is the basic connection interface offered by the Diameter client CGOE component.
-For connections to a peer CGOE Diameter component, when the communications channel is not contained within a trusted environment, this interface shall connect to an IPSec or TLS CGOE component.
+The peer interface is the basic connection interface offered by the Diameter server CGOE component.
+For connection to a peer CGOE Diameter component when the communications channel is not contained within a trusted environment this interface shall connect to an IPSec or TLS CGOE component.
 At a minimum, a Diameter node SHOULD have an established connection with two peers per realm, known as the primary and secondary peers.

-- Diameter client-IF-02 <IPSec peer>
+- Diameter Server-IF-02 <IPSec peer>

-- Standard
+- o Standard

 - [RFC 2401]

 - [RFC 3588]

-- Diameter client-IF-02 <TLS peer>
+- Diameter Server-IF-02 <TLS peer>

-- Standard
+- o Standard

-- [RFC 4346]
+- [RFC 2246]

 - [RFC 3588]

-A.6.5.3 Diameter client-IF-03<Logging>
+B.6.5.3 Diameter Server-IF-03<Logging>

-The logging interface is a secondary interface of the Diameter client CGOE component and provides the capability to log any transaction in relation to the Diameter client CGOE component.
+The logging interface is a secondary interface of the Diameter server CGOE component and provides the capability to log any transaction in relation to the Diameter server CGOE component.